MagEpub/Automa3/README.md

 *Manual trigger, open https://magepub.github.io/github.io/ in a new tab.
 Run this from any tab and it will open it in a new tab*

+Manual trigger, open https://magepub.github.io/github.io/ in a new tab, get the selector #\201C formtitle\201D from ABC Purchase Order

+Run this from any tab and it will open it in a new tab